Equality and Diversity

 King’s serves a richly diverse population and works hard to ensure that all our services are fair and equally accessible to everyone.
 Nowhere is this more obvious than in the way we look after our staff.

 We aim to employ a workforce which is as representative as possible of this population, so we are open to the value of differences in age, disability, gender, marital status, pregnancy and maternity, race, sexual orientation, and religion or belief.

-King’s believes that as a public sector organisation we have an obligation to have recruitment, training, promotion and disciplinary procedures and policies that are sensitive to these differences.
-We think that by doing so, we are better able to treat our patients as well as a better place to work.
+King’s believes that as a public sector organisation we have an obligation to have recruitment, training, promotion and other formal employment policies and procedures that are sensitive to these differences.
+We think that by doing so, we are better able to treat our patients as well as being a better place to work.

-Our vision, which applies to staff, patients, and patients’ families, is to be ‘effortlessly inclusive’.
-To achieve that vision, we aim to:
+Our vision is to be effortlessly inclusive.
+This applies to staff, patients, and patients’ families.
+To achieve this we aim to:

 - treat everyone with respect and dignity at all times

 - challenge discriminatory behaviour and practice